TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 7/1 Kings 7.32.md

 ---

-And the four wheels were underneath the panels; and the axletrees of the wheels were in the base: and the height of a wheel was a cubit and half a cubit.
+The four wheels were underneath the panels; and the axles of the wheels were in the base: and the height of a wheel was a cubit and half a cubit.